bormind/fun_arch_todo_flutter/README.md

 # fun_arch_todo_flutter

 This repository contains a reference implementation of the Flutter state management architecture.
-It uses centralized application State managed by the store.
+It uses centralized application State managed by the Store.
 (Redux like approach but without reducers).
  It does not use BLoC or Provider patents.

 ### Details